TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodberrors.md

 While executing a query using the Mongo API for CosmosDB, the request might timeout when there is large amount of data to be processed.
 Increasing the collection throughput would help mitigate this issue.
 You can also evaluate if the queries can be optimized further by making effective use of the index.
 If you are wanting to delete large amounts of data without impacting RU:
 * Consider using TTL (Based on Timestamp) [Expire data with Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb-time-to-live)
-* Use Cursor/Batchsize to perform the delete.
+* Use Cursor/Batch size to perform the delete.
 You can fetch a single document at a time and delete it through a loop.
 This would help you to slowly delete without impacting your production application

 ### **MongoDB wire version issues**
 The older versions of MongoDB drivers are unable to detect the Azure Cosmos account's name in the connection strings.
-To correct, append *appName=@accountName@* at the end of your Cosmos DB's API for MongoDB connection string, where accountName is your Cosmos DB account name.
+To correct, append *appName=@accountName@* at the end of your Cosmos DB's API for MongoDB connection string, where *accountName* is your Cosmos DB account name.

 ### **ExceededMemoryLimit**
 As a multi-tenant service, if you receive this error it means the operation has gone over the client's memory allotment.